Cenkyyy/bachelor-thesis/game_design.md

 #### Procedural generation

-The world at the start will be procedurally generated, creating a new challange in each game you create.
+The world at the start will be procedurally generated, creating a new challenge in each game you create.

 #### Run progression